All About Roasted Vegetables

 Recommended Vegetables

 Using the two lists below, choose at least four or five vegetables.
-Try to get as many colors as possible, since more colors means more visual appeal and a greater variety of nutrients.
+Include as many colors as possible, since more colors bring greater visual appeal and signify a greater variety of nutrients.

 Vegetables Requiring About 40 Minutes Roasting Time: